EV/EBITDA Sector Discount on UK Stocks: Consistent, Not Spectacular

 The Brexit Uncertainty Period: 2013-2016

-Three years of subdued performance coincided with the build-up to the Brexit vote.
+Performance was mixed in the years leading up to the Brexit vote.
 From 2013 to 2016, the strategy returned +10.4%, -1.3%, -7.3%, and +10.9%.
-SPY returned +27.8%, +14.5%, -0.1%, and +14.4%.
-The UK market was repriced downward as uncertainty over trade relationships, regulatory access, and capital flows kept institutional investors cautious about LSE exposure.
+Against the FTSE 100, the excess was modest: -1.1%, +1.2%, -0.4%, and -6.9%.
+The UK market itself was being repriced downward as uncertainty over trade relationships, regulatory access, and capital flows kept institutional investors cautious about LSE exposure.

 This wasn't a signal failure.
 It was a macro overhang on the entire market.
 The strategy's value names were no more immune to UK-specific macro headwinds than any other UK equity.
 The sector-relative discount signal identifies relative mispricing within UK markets, not protection from UK-wide de-rating.